akauppi/GroundLevel-firebase-es/README.md

 ```

 This gives you warnings that you may or may not wish to fix.
 Steer them at `.eslintrc.cjs`.

+>Note: At the moment (31-Aug-20) we're not focused on reducing the number of lints (if they are warnings).

 ## Back-end